Digital-Forensics-Discord-Server/TheHitchhikersGuidetoDFIRExperiencesFromBeginnersandExperts/manuscript/chapter1.md

 The Mobile Forensics Discord Server enjoyed great success and rapid growth throughout its first year of existence.
 The server's growth was entirely driven by word of mouth and advertising on various Google Groups.
 The list of channels maintained in the server were driven by member requests which quickly expanded outside of mobile devices.
 Over time, it became increasingly apparent that branding the server as a Mobile Forensics server did not fully encompass the needs of the DFIR community.
 To the best of my research, the Mobile Forensics Discord Server was rebranded to the Digital Forensics Discord Server sometime around February 2019.

 ## Member Growth

+Throughout the 4 years (as of this writing), the Digital Forensics Discord Server has undergone substantial growth.
+Below are some major membership milestones that were mined from Announcements I made in the `#announcements` channel over time.

 ### Major Milestones